Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Introduction

-In total, we have four $k$-bisimulation algorithms, two native algorithms by Kaushik \etal and Schätzle \etal, and two generic algorithms implemented using our formal language FLUID and the \BRS algorithm.
-For a fair comparison, the existing native algorithms have been reimplemented using the same underlying graph processing framework as the \BRS algorithm.
-We execute the four algorithms on five graph datasets~-- two synthetic and three real-world~-- of different sizes, ranging from a few ten million of edges to billions of edges. \extended{The real-world datasets' sizes are around $100M$, $150M$, and $2B$ triples, whereas the synthetic datasets are $100M$ and $1B$ triples.} We evaluate the algorithms' performance for computing $k$-bisimulation to a distance of $k = 1, \ldots, 10$.
-We measure running time (per the $k$ bisimulation iterations) and the maximum memory consumption during the computation. \extended{All algorithms perform computations in-memory only, to eliminate side effects.
+\shortorextended{}{Prior work has shown that the \BRS algorithm can effectively compute $k$-bisimulations for large values of~$k$ on real-world and synthetic graphs with up to one billion edges~\cite{DBLP:journals/corr/abs-2111-12493-w-Jannik}.} \shortorextended{However, it~}{So far it~}is not known if a general approach like the \BRS algorithm sacrifices performance.
+We choose two representative algorithms as examples to demonstrate the capabilities of our generic \BRS algorithm.
+First, we have re-implemented the efficient, parallel single-purpose $k$-bisimulation algorithm of Schätzle, Neu, Lausen, and Przjaciel-Zablocki~\cite{DBLP:conf/sigmod/SchatzleNLP13} and investigate whether it outperforms our generic \BRS algorithm.
+Second, we investigate the sequential algorithm for bisimulation by Kaushik, Shenoy, Bohannon, and Gudes~\cite{DBLP:conf/icde/KaushikSBG02}.
+Being sequential, it is naturally disadvantaged against parallel algorithms such as ours.
+However, we show in this work that the bisimulation of Kaushik \etal~\cite{DBLP:conf/icde/KaushikSBG02} can be declaratively specified and executed in the generic \BRS algorithm.
+This effectively parallelizes the algorithm ``for free''.
+We evaluate the performance of the \BRS-based parallelized computation of the Kaushik \etal~graph summary model and compare it with their sequential native algorithm.
+We also compare both Kaushik \etal~variants, native and \BRS-based, with the parallel native algorithm of Schätzle \etal~\cite{DBLP:conf/sigmod/SchatzleNLP13} and a \BRS implementation of Schätzle \etal (see also~\cite{DBLP:journals/corr/abs-2111-12493-w-Jannik}).
+Thus, we have four $k$-bisimulation algorithms.
+For a fair comparison, we reimplemented the existing native algorithms in the same graph processing framework as the \BRS algorithm.
+We execute the four algorithms on five graph datasets~-- two synthetic and three real-world~-- of different sizes, ranging from $100$ million edges to billions of edges.\extended{~The real-world datasets' sizes are around $100M$, $150M$, and $2B$ triples, whereas the synthetic datasets are $100M$ and $1B$ triples.} We evaluate the algorithms' performance for computing $k$-bisimulation for $k = 1, \ldots, 10$.
+We measure running time per iteration and the maximum memory consumption\extended{~during the computation}. \extended{All algorithms perform computations in-memory only, to eliminate side effects.
 We leave considering solutions with external memory for future work.}

-The questions we address are: \begin{itemize} \item[RQ~1] Do the native bisimulation algorithms have an advantage over a generic solution?

-\item[RQ~2] How well do the native and generic algorithms scale on large real-world and synthetic graphs?

-\item[RQ~3] Is it possible to effectively scale a sequential algorithm by turning it into a parallel variant by using a general formal language and algorithms for graph summaries. \end{itemize}
+\textit{The questions we address are}: \extended{$\bullet$~}Do the native bisimulation algorithms have an advantage over a generic solution? \extended{$\bullet$~}How well do the native and generic algorithms scale to large real-world and synthetic graphs? \extended{$\bullet$~}Is it possible to effectively scale a sequential algorithm by turning it into a parallel variant by using a general formal language and algorithm for graph summaries?